Neurosurgery

 • A physical exam to check for signs of neurological disease.
 During this visit, your neurosurgeon may assess your motor and sensory skills, balance and coordination, reflexes, mental status and nerve function.

-Diagnostic tests for brain and spine disorders
+What are the diagnostic tests for brain and spine disorders?

 Your neurosurgeon may order new or extra tests to help get more information about your condition.
 These tests include: